Chart Color Schemes

 Educational attainment in Mitchell Park aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high, with 29.8% of residents currently enrolled in formal education.
-This includes 9.1% in tertiary education, 8.8% in primary education, and 5.4% pursuing secondary education.
+Trade and technical skills are prominent, with 29.1% of residents aged 15+ holding vocational credentials – advanced diplomas at 8.3% and certificates at 20.8%.
+Educational participation is notably high, with 29.8% of residents currently enrolled in formal education, including 9.1% in tertiary education, 8.8% in primary education, and 5.4% pursuing secondary education.

 Frequently Asked Questions - Education